Democratic AGs sue Betsy DeVos for delaying student loan protections

-WASHINGTON — Nineteen Democratic attorneys general announced Thursday they are suing Education Secretary Betsy DeVos for delaying regulations aimed at protecting student loan borrowers defrauded by colleges.
+WASHINGTON — A group of Democratic attorneys general from 19 states announced Thursday they are suing Education Secretary Betsy DeVos for delaying regulations aimed at protecting student-loan borrowers defrauded by colleges.

 The lawsuit, filed in U.S. District Court, accuses DeVos of illegally rescinding an Obama administration policy to protect students from predatory loan practices in higher education.
 The Borrower Defense Rule, which was finalized last October, was scheduled to take effect July 1.